Top Rated in Orange County

 Laser resurfacing procedures provide a minimally invasive alternative to facial rejuvenation that is ideal for patients who have blemishes, fine wrinkles, aging texture changes of their skin, and minimal sagging of the skin.
 This procedure can be performed as an in-office procedure avoiding the need for general anesthesia.

 This benefit results in a very tolerable surgical and recovery experience.
 Patients can expect their laser resurfacing to be performed in less than an hour and a full recovery within two weeks.
 This procedure is performed in thirty and forty-year-olds who may not be ready for the traditional facelift procedure.
-Our Surgical Team currently utilizes two lasers to perform his laser resurfacing procedures and these include: the Erbium and the CO2 fractionated laser systems.
+Dr. Paris currently utilizes two lasers to perform his laser resurfacing procedures and these include: the Erbium and the CO2 fractionated laser systems.

 The Erbium laser is intended for patients with finer wrinkles and subtle blemishes who need to have a speedy one-week recovery.
 The CO2 fractionated laser system is intended for patients who have deeper wrinkles, larger pores, and who possess mild skin redundancy requiring tightening.
-A complimentary consultation with Our Surgical Team will determine which laser system is the best choice for you.
+A complimentary consultation with Dr. Paris will determine which laser system is the best choice for you.

 Procedure